D067659/tpmc_documentation/evaluation/delete_function_usecase.md

 The user wants to delete a wrongly created or obsolete Function.

 ### Preconditions
+1. The user is logged in.
-1. There is at least one (built-in or previously created via the Developer Suite) function available for the user's account.
+2. There is at least one (built-in or previously created via the Developer Suite) function available for the user's account.

 ### Main success scenarion
 1. The user clicks on "Switch to Developer Suite".